 Exact appointment, responsibilities, and remuneration/benefit levels dependent on qualifications and final appointment.
 Primary activities will include participating in the delivery of all aspects of the center’s evidenced-based psychological services, assisting with supervision of trainees, and helping to develop, deliver, and promote center programing reflecting KCCAT’s strong treatment, research, and educational mission.

 Confidential initial inquiries are welcome!
 Individuals should submit curriculum vitae/resume and a letter of interest.
-Proceeding candidates will be required to supply 3 letters of recommendation and permission for speaking with these references.
+Any proceeding candidates will be required to supply three letters of recommendation and permission for speaking with these references.

-Please send application materials to the attention of Lisa R. Hale, PhD, KCCAT's Founding Director, via email at email@example.com.
+Please send application materials to the attention of Katie Kriegshauser, PhD, KCCAT's Director, via email at email@example.com.

-Note: Current opening is slated as a full-time Staff Psychologist position with start-date negotiable.
-Applications for other positions are also accepted and reviewed on a rolling basis as we consider ongoing development and staffing needs, including our ability to accommodate outstanding candidates at a postdoctoral training level.
+Note: Applications for positions are accepted and reviewed on a rolling basis as we consider ongoing development and staffing needs, including our ability to accommodate outstanding candidates at a postdoctoral training level.
 We are always happy to keep applications of fit on file for discussion and notification of any future openings.

 KCCAT's practicum consists of a training experience in specialized Cognitive Behavioral Therapy including Exposure/Response Prevention for OCD and anxiety disorders in children and adults.
 The program is intended for students currently enrolled in an APA–Accredited Psychology Doctoral program.
 This placement requires an average of 12-15 hours per week for a 12–month minimum.
 Flexible options for continued training years may then also be possible.
 The practicum is designed for advanced graduate students with particular interests in empirically–based treatments of moderate to severe internalizing disorders, including those accompanied by comorbid externalizing behaviors and other types of complicating features.
 In most cases, students are expected to have completed their initial two years of coursework, a class on empirically–supported treatments, and their initial practicum placements.
 Students gain experience in assessment techniques and the provision of CBT to individuals within the entire spectrum of anxiety disorders and comorbid conditions (e.g., depression, ADHD, oppositional behaviors, anxiety–exacerbated health conditions).